SebastiaoJeronimo/so_long/README.md

 3 - run the executable file (copy this line)
     ./capy_adventure map.ber

-4 - to recompile all the project (copy this lines)
+4 - to recompile all the project (copy this line)
     make re && ./capy_adventure map.ber

 5 - If you want to change the map